-CCRIS records up to one year of your credit history.
+Your credit report records up to one year of your credit history.
 Clearing off a debt does not mean negative credit records such as late payments are deleted from your credit report.
-It is indicated as “paid” instead.
+They will be indicated as “paid” instead.

-The idea of CCRIS is to show your debt management record and your willingness to repay your debt commitments.
-Expect the negative record to have some effect until it is no longer shown in your CCRIS report.
+Your credit score considers your CCRIS report when computing a score.
+You can expect the negative record to have some effect until it is no longer shown in your report.

-6. If I pay off my credit card balances on time each month, I will have perfect credit score.
+6. If I pay off my credit card balances on time each month, I will have a perfect credit score

 It is always encouraged that you pay off your credit card balances in full and on time each month.
-However, it does not necessarily secure you an excellent credit score, if you are using too much of your credit limit.
+However, it does not necessarily secure an excellent credit score for you.
+Other factors are taken into consideration.
+Factors like your credit mix, credit utilisation, credit history, legal track record, length of credit history, and if you are using too much of your credit limit.

-If you charged RM1,900 on a card with a RM2,000 limit and paid it off, your score will still reflect that you’re using 90% of your available credit.
-Comparatively, if you charged RM1,000 on the same card, your score reflects that you’re using only half of your available credit.
+If you charged RM9,000 on a card with an RM10,000 limit, your score will still reflect that you’re using 90% of your available credit, even if you make payment promptly.
+Comparatively, if you charged RM5,000 on the same card, your score reflects that you’re using only half of your available credit.
 You can offset this by requesting for higher limits or using several different cards to pay bills each month.

 The lower your debt-to-credit ratio is, the better your credit score will be.

 Your credit score is not permanent and changes according to the progress of your credit management.
 Do what it takes to get healthy credit, and you will be offered better rates for your loans.
-Negative records with credit you had in the past will matter less in time, as long as you are maintaining the higher score.
+Negative credit records in the past will matter less in time, as long as you are maintaining the higher score.

-8. Closing credit accounts favours my credit score.
+8. Closing credit accounts improves my credit score

 After paying off a credit card debt, you may think that it’s better to close the account.
 However, that move can actually hurt your credit score, because creditors look for experience with long-held accounts.
 If you have had that credit card for a long time, consider having it even after you paid it off, because it reflects well on your ability to manage credit over time.